-Congratulations to Callum Donald from Noel O'Neill from AtkinRealis and the Department for Infrastructure, who were elected as Fellows of the Institution in 2023.
+Congratulations to Callum Donald from Noel O'Neill AtkinRealis and from the Department for Infrastructure, who were elected as Fellows of the Institution in 2023.
 Fellow (FCIHT) is the highest grade of membership of the Institution and is conferred on those working in highways and transportation with proven ability who have made a significant contribution to their profession.